Photos / Sounds

 April 28, 2019 09:41 AM EDT

-Monk Orchid - Photo (c) guadalupe_cornejo_tenorio, all rights reserved, uploaded by guadalupe_cornejo_tenorio
+Monk Orchid - Photo (c) jmass, some rights reserved (CC BY-NC), uploaded by jmass

 durling's ID: Monk Orchid (Eulophia maculata)